A Max-Correlation White Noise Test for Weakly Dependent Time Series

 \setstretch{1}

-This paper presents bootstrapped p-value white noise tests based on the maximum correlation, for a time series that may be weakly dependent under the null hypothesis.
+This paper presents a bootstrapped p-value white noise test based on the maximum correlation, for a time series that may be weakly dependent under the null hypothesis.
 The time series may be prefiltered residuals.
 The test statistic is a normalized weighted maximum sample correlation coefficient $ \max_{1\leq h\leq \mathcal{L}_{n}}\sqrt{n}|\hat{\omega}_{n}(h)\hat{\rho} _{n}(h)|$, where $\hat{\omega}_{n}(h)$ are weights and the maximum lag $ \mathcal{L}_{n}$ increases at a rate slower than the sample size $n$.
 We only require uncorrelatedness under the null hypothesis, along with a moment contraction dependence property that includes mixing and non-mixing sequences.
 We show Shao's (\citeyear{Shao2011_JoE}) dependent wild bootstrap is valid for a much larger class of processes than originally considered.
 It is also valid for residuals from a general class of parametric models as long as the bootstrap is applied to a first order expansion of the sample correlation.
-The test has non-trivial local power against $\sqrt{n}$-local alternatives, and can detect very weak and distant serial dependence better than a variety of other tests.
-Finally, we prove that our bootstrapped p-value leads to a valid test without exploiting extreme value theoretic arguments (the standard in the literature), or recent Gaussian approximation theory. \textbf{MSC2010 classifications} : 62J07, 62F03, 62F40. \textbf{JEL classifications} : C12, C52. \textbf{Keywords} : maximum correlation, white noise test, near epoch dependence, dependent wild bootstrap
+We prove the bootstrap is asymptotically valid without exploiting extreme value theory (standard in the literature) or recent Gaussian approximation theory.
+Finally, we extend Escanciano and Lobato's ( \citeyear{EscancianoLobato2009}) automatic maximum lag selection to our setting with an unbounded lag set that ensures a consistent white noise test, and find it works extremely well in controlled experiments.